tweag/nickel/doc/manual/typing.md

-Usually, static typing brings in important benefits for large codebases of general-purpose programming languages, but the case of an interpreted configuration language may appear less clear-cut.
+Usually, static typing brings in important benefits for large codebases of general-purpose programming languages, but the case of an interpreted configuration language appears less clear-cut.

 Nevertheless, who has ever faced puzzling [dynamic type errors](https://www.haskellforall.com/2021/01/dynamic-type-errors-lack-relevance.html)